 The Kenya Vision 2030 proposes intensified application of ST&I to raise productivity and efficiency levels across the social, economic, and political pillars.
 The Constitution of Kenya 2010 as well explicitly places a premium on the generation and management of a knowledge- based economy.
 Nonetheless, the ST&I sector has been experiencing myriad of challenges, which have slowed the development of a knowledge-based economy.
 Among the key challenges are a weak policy framework to facilitate effective integration of ST&I in all sectors of the economy; “Silo Mentality”; and inadequate funding where the expected 2% of the national budget to fund ST&I, has decreased over the years.
 Further, is perennial non- alignment of education and training curricula to industry needs which has led to skills mismatch and under-employment.

-The conference provides a forum for sharing knowledge and experiences in various topical areas including:
+The conference will provide a forum for sharing knowledge through discussions on various issues key among them: